 - Choose a safe location for your campfire.

 - Collect enough tinder to fill your hands.
-Tinder should be no thicker than a pencil – the smaller the better.
+Tinder should be no thicker than a pencil lead- the smaller the better.

 - Collect enough kindling to fill your arms.
 Kindling should be as thick as your fingers.

-- Collect some “Fuel”.
-Big pieces of wood that are as thick as your arm.
+- Collect some “fuel” – big pieces of wood as thick as your arm.

 - Take some paper and roll it loosely into a ball.

-- Create a “tipi” around the paper with all of the tinder.
+- Create a “teepee” around the paper with all the tinder.

-- Stack some of the kindling around the tinder
+- Stack some of the kindling around the outside of the tinder.

 - Stack a few of the “fuel” pieces of wood around the kindling.